-- A. Mission: To enhance the quality of life of our residents and visitors by providing well rounded recreational and competitive sport programs focusing on building a sense of community and improving the overall quality of life for current and future generations. - B. Philosophy.
-The Charles County Adult Basketball Leagues are first and foremost recreational sports leagues.
+- A. Mission: To enhance the quality of life of our residents and visitors by providing well rounded recreational and competitive sports programs focusing on building a sense of community and improving the overall quality of life for current and future generations. - B. Philosophy: The Charles County Adult Basketball Leagues are first and foremost recreational sports leagues.
 The purpose of these leagues is to provide an opportunity for Charles County residents to participate in an organized sanctioned basketball league. - C. Administration.
 Leagues will operate under the jurisdiction of the Charles County Department of Recreation, Parks, and Tourism (all guidelines are subject to review and changes may be made at the discretion of the League Coordinator).
-Items not specifically listed in these guidelines will be decided upon by the League Coordinator, and any questions or discrepancies should be brought to the League Coordinator's attention at [allenm@charlescountymd.gov](mailto:allenm@charlescountymd.gov), 301-932-3470 x5150. - D. League Format.
+Items not specifically listed in these guidelines will be decided upon by the League Coordinator, and any questions or discrepancies should be brought to the League Coordinator's attention; [flowersa@charlescountymd.gov](mailto:flowersa@charlescountymd.gov), 301-934-0123 - D. League Format.
 Regular season play will be an 8 game, round-robin format.
 Each league is contingent upon having at least four teams.
-A single-elimination tournament will be held at the conclusion of the regular season.
+A single-elimination tournament for the top four (4) teams of each division will be held at the conclusion of the regular season.
+If a league consists of four (4) teams or fewer, then all four (4) teams will advance to the single-elimination tournament. - E. Division Breakdown.
+TEAM CLASSIFICATION: Teams may be placed in leagues at the discretion of the League Coordinator. - 1.
+"A" Division: Intended for teams and players to participate in a highly competitive atmosphere, who possess advanced or intermediate basketball skills. - 2.
+"B" Division: Intended for teams and players to participate in a competitive atmosphere, who possess intermediate basketball skills, but at a slightly lower level than "A." - 3.
+"C" Division: Intended for teams and players to participate in a competitive atmosphere, who possess intermediate or novice basketball skills.